MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/use-environment-checker.md

 ## Troubleshoot environment validation issues

-For information about how to get support from Microsoft to troubleshoot any validation issues that may arise during cluster deployment or pre-registration, see [Get support for deployment issues](./get-support-for-deployment-issues.md).
+For information about how to get support from Microsoft to troubleshoot any validation issues that may arise during system deployment or pre-registration, see [Get support for deployment issues](./get-support-for-deployment-issues.md).

 ## Next steps